andersmurphy/andersmurphy-blog/resources/posts/2023-09-08-fennel-making-pico-8-games.md

 		sed -i '' '$$d' $@
 ```

-You can then compile your `your-game-name.fnl` file with by running `make` at
+You can then compile your `your-game-name.fnl` file by running `make` at
 the root of the project.

 You now have everything you need to make PICO-8 games in Fennel.